Zuehlke/software-engineering-corner/drafts/homemade-signals.md

 We need some way to subscribe to changes in the source Signals without adding anything to the API.
 This eliminates the (often in examples used) option of a `subscribe` method, as it defeats the purpose of ergonomic, minimalistic reactive values.
 So we need to look at it from the other side.
-Whenever a Signal's value is requested, it has to somehow know who asks for it.
+Whenever a Signal's value is requested, it has to know who asks for it.
 JavaScript doesn't have any built-in mechanism to inspect the call stack, which means we track it ourselves.

 ```js